Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

-and can be estimated it by putting hats $\widehat{(\cdot)}$ on every $Q$.
+which we could do just by putting hats $\widehat{(\cdot)}$ on the $Q$s on the right-hand side.
 However, this risks dividing by zero, because the fitted function $\widehat{Q}_{n,j}$ may imply zero probability of exceeding the threshold, particularly at long ASTs when descendants have enough time to decorrelate totally with their ancestor.
-To prevent this, we implement a continuous version of the ``accept-reject'' from TEAMS procedure, replacing the PDF $p(\omega)$ over all regions of $\Omega$ where $\widehat{R}^*(\omega)<\mu$ (which spawns ``rejected descendants'') with the Dirac delta measure $\delta_0(\omega)$ (which, by definition spawns the ancestor):
+This loss of ancestral ``wisdom'' is a more fundamental problem than the numerical issue of zero denominator, and we address it by implementing a continuous version of the ``accept-reject'' step of the TEAMS procedure in \citet{Finkel2024bringing}.
+Wherever the descendant severity $\widehat{R}_{n,j}^*(\omega)$ falls below $\mu$, we replace it with the ancestor severity, denoted $R_n^*$ (with no second subscript):